 Air conditioners are built to last, but modern units can be much more technologically advanced than older models, so it may be beneficial to replace your unit at the end of its lifespan before it completely fails.
 If you aren’t sure where your A/C is at, you can also keep an eye out for these signs your A/C is about to fail.

 Looking for more ways to save energy while keeping your home cool this summer, or past due for a maintenance check up?
-Contact AirOne Heating & Air Conditioning to speak to an HVAC technician who can help!
+Contact AirOne Heating & Air Conditioning to speak to a San Marcos air conditioning expert who can help!